sqonk/phext-datakit/README.md

 public function variance(...$columns);

 /*
-    Compute the value for a given quartile for one or more columns.
+    Compute the value for a given quantile for one or more columns.

     If no column is specified then the the operation runs over all columns.